 3. Add Amazon Echo/Echo Dot or Google Home

-4. Add a WiFi Enabled Garage Door Opener
+4. Add a Wifi Enabled Garage Door Opener

-Chamberlain makes a device that you can add onto your existing garage door opener.
-What I love about this system is that not only can you automate the garage opening and closing through other items on this list of 10, but you can also receive alerts if the door stays open for extended period of time.
+Chamberlain makes a device that you can add to your existing garage door opener.
+What I love about this system is that not only can you automate the garage opening and closing through other items on this list of 10, but you can also receive alerts if the door stays open for an extended period of time.
 It only takes one time leaving your garage door open all day, before you can appreciate this feature!

-5. Add a WiFi Controlled Thermostat
+5. Add a Wifi Controlled Thermostat

 6. Add a WiFi Controlled Alarm

 If you've already decided to take the plunge and buy #5 on this list with a Nest thermostat, Nest now offers a home alarm.
-Their system is extremely easy to set up, using their app or Youtube video to guide you through the setup.
+Their system is extremely easy to set up, using their app, or watching a Youtube video to guide you through the setup.
 A standard system comes with a main hub (keypad and motion detector), two fobs (for arming and disarming), and two window/door sensors.
 The hub can be armed and disarmed by using either the keypad or app on your mobile device.
 You can set up different keypad combinations for different people, if you'd like to track people coming and going.

-With the window/door sensors, not only can they detect whether or not the window or door it is mounted to has been opened, it can also detect motion.
+With the window/door sensors, not only can they detect whether or not the window or door it is mounted to has been opened, but it can also detect motion.
 These sensors can be deactivated temporarily without disarming the whole system, if you'd like to open the window or door that it is mounted to, to let the dog outside for example.

 7. Add Cameras

-Wifi enabled cameras, whether interior or exterior, can be a great way to help keep your home or condo secure.
+Wifi-enabled cameras, whether interior or exterior, can be a great way to help keep your home or condo secure.
 Most have motion detection, which triggers the camera to record.
 Those same motion detection triggers can also be set to interact with other devices on this list.
 For example, if you have an exterior camera that detects someone on your front porch, it can begin recording and also trigger one or more Wemo enabled lights to turn on.

 Because the cameras record, they can catch would-be thieves, if you find a package has been stolen.